Duque opens Colombia talks following protests: official

 Duque said at the weekend that he would meet Monday with the ministers of finance, labor and trade, along with representatives of business owners and workers, while dialogue with "different social sectors" would take place during the week.

-Duque was late Sunday expected to continue the "national conversation with mayors and elected governors from all over the country" in the capital, it said.
+Protesters are demanding, among other things, a crackdown on drug trafficking and violence, more flexible labor market conditions and improved retirement benefits.

-The 43-year-old conservative has been criticized for his economic, social and security policies.

-His administration also has to deal with hosting 1.4 million refugees fleeing neighboring Venezuela's economic meltdown, and the complex fallout of a 2016 peace deal with FARC rebels.
+Duque, 43, has been criticized for his economic, social and security policies, as his administration deals with hosting 1.4 million refugees from neighboring Venezuela's economic meltdown as well as the complex fallout of a 2016 peace deal with FARC rebels.

-Hundreds of thousands of demonstrators marched in Bogota and other cities on Thursday as part of a nationwide general strike.
+Hundreds of thousands took to the streets in Bogota and other cities on Thursday as part of a nationwide general strike.

 There were arrests and clashes as trade unions, students, opposition parties and the South American country's indigenous organizations vented their anger.